Who we care for

 Who we are

-Our team of nurses and assistant practitioners work closely with children and young people and their parents and carers, as well as other health and care professionals, to offer appropriate support to children and families across Norfolk (except Great Yarmouth).
+Our team of nurses and assistant practitioners work closely with children and young people, their parents and carers, and other health and care professionals to offer appropriate support to children and families across Norfolk (except Great Yarmouth).

 The care we offer

-We aim to help children and young people achieve continence, whenever possible, to support them to achieve a good quality of life and to avoid any unnecessary admissions to hospital.
+We aim to help children and young people achieve continence, whenever possible, to support them to achieve a good quality of life and avoid unnecessary hospital admissions.
 Resolving continence difficulties in children/young people can take many months; early diagnosis and appropriate management can support this process.

 For those children/young people where full continence is unlikely to be achieved, we aim to support them in managing their condition to enable them to access the opportunities available to them.

-Our skilled nurses and assistant practitioners will assess your child and agree a plan of care to best meet their needs.
+Our skilled nurses and assistant practitioners will assess your child and agree on a plan of care to best meet their needs.

 This may include: